jerry81/codeingame/AI/G08-WonderWoman/notes.md

 1.  find best move, find best build - if no hit, then use current logic

+- detect trap and don't walk into it

 # issues

 - i don't even always grab the nearest 3 - perhaps because it was occupied and not provided as a legal move